LockTech/cerberus/CONTRIBUTING.md

 ## IDE

-This project was initially created using [Visual Studio Code](https://code.visualstudio.com/), a highly extensible IDE.
+This project was initially created using [Visual Studio Code](https://code.visualstudio.com/), a highly extendable IDE.

 After opening the project in VSCode, you will be prompted to install a number of extensions; these are recommended to provide the best developer experience.
 Many (if not all) of these recommendations come from the [RedwoodJS framework](https://redwoodjs.com/).